Travinkel/belsign-photo-doc/docs/athomefx-framework.md

 ## Cross-Platform Support

 AtHomeFX is designed to work on desktop, smartphone, and tablet platforms.
 It uses JavaFX and Gluon Mobile for cross-platform support.

+## CERN-Style JavaFX Architecture

+AtHomeFX now implements CERN's proven JavaFX best practices, focusing on a single Scene model with a central root container, explicit lifecycle management, and state-driven UI.
+For more information, see the [AtHomeFX Framework: CERN-Style JavaFX Architecture](athomefx-framework-cern-style.md) documentation.

 ## Conclusion